 Fire rages at Tuas Crescent building, SCDF operation under way

-SINGAPORE: A fire broke out at a building in Tuas Crescent on Wednesday morning (Dec 11).
+SINGAPORE: About 80 firefighters and 32 emergency vehicles were deployed in a battle against a raging fire at a building in Tuas Crescent on Wednesday morning (Dec 11).

 The Singapore Civil Defence Force (SCDF) said it was alerted to the fire at 48 Tuas Crescent at around 6am.